open-sauced/intro/docs/intro-to-oss/how-to-contribute-to-open-source.md

 Once you're familiar with the project and interested in contributing, don't jump in without reading the contributing guidelines.
 You can find these guidelines in the CONTRIBUTING file at the root of the project.

 Every project has different contributing rules.
 These rules are written in the contributing guidelines, which contain information on how to claim and work with issues, create pull requests, and preferable methods of communication.
-Here is the [OpenSauced Contributing Guidelines](https://docs.opensauced.pizza/contributing/introduction-to-contributing/) as an example.
+You can take a look at the [OpenSauced Contributing Guidelines](https://docs.opensauced.pizza/contributing/introduction-to-contributing/) as an example.

 Some projects also have conventions, such as code and Markdown style, how to write commit messages, pull requests and issue titles, and so on.
 You might find these in their style guide or contributing guidelines.